adetaylor/browser-learning/docs/exercise1c.md

 `python3 src/server/http_server.py`

-(Or, on Windows, run it from IDLE just like you did the browser.)

 Then use the browser to visit (exactly):

 `http://localhost:8000/exercise1c.html`
 (change `exercise1c.html` to whatever you called your page)

 > [!TIP]
-> You need to run the browser and the server at the same time.
+> You need to run the browser and the server *at the same time*.
 If you're using
 > a Chromebook, the best way to do this is to type Control-Z, and then type `bg`, which will run the browser
 > in the background.
 (You can see this by typing `jobs`.)
 Another way is to
 > open another terminal and then run `cd browser-learning` then `. venv/bin/activate`.
-> If you're using Windows, open a second terminal just like you did the first.
+> If you're using Windows, open a second terminal just like you did the first, and you may need to `cd` again.

 Ensure you can see bold text and hyperlinks.